 Other jobs do not provide decent pay, benefits, or pathways to good jobs

-We further differentiate these job types by those held by workers who do not possess a four-year college degree and those held by high-skill workers who possess at least a four-year degree.
-This report finds that in 2017, 11.4 million jobs held by sub-baccalaureate workers in the nation’s 100 largest metro areas were good jobs, while another 9.4 million were promising jobs.
-But those figures amounted to only one-third of workers without college degrees holding good or promising jobs.
-By contrast, 22.9 million jobs were good or promising for high-skill workers in these metro areas, accounting for 70 percent of all workers with college degrees.
+We further differentiate these job types by those held by workers who do not possess a four-year bachelor’s degree and those held by high-skill workers who possess at least a four-year bachelor’s degree.
+This report finds that in 2017, 11.4 million jobs held by workers without a bachelor’s degree in the nation’s 100 largest metro areas were good jobs, while another 9.4 million were promising jobs.
+But those figures amounted to only one-third of workers without a bachelor’s degree holding good or promising jobs.
+By contrast, 22.9 million jobs were good or promising for high-skill workers in these metro areas, accounting for 70 percent of all workers with a bachelor’s degree.

+Read about the report’s definitions of good jobs, promising jobs, and opportunity industries on page 6 »

 Pathways to good jobs typically involve major career moves to different occupations

-Good jobs and promising jobs for workers without college degrees tend to concentrate in certain occupations, though not necessarily the same ones.
-Maintenance, construction, production, and transportation occupations provide disproportionate shares of both good and promising jobs for sub-baccalaureate workers.
+Good jobs and promising jobs for workers without a bachelor’s degree tend to concentrate in certain occupations, though not necessarily the same ones.
+Maintenance, construction, production, and transportation occupations provide disproportionate shares of both good and promising jobs for workers without a bachelor’s degree.
 Management, business, computer, engineering, and health care occupations are also a significant source of good jobs for these workers.
-Administrative, sales, food-service, and personal care occupations, on the other hand, provide few good jobs, but many promising jobs that offer stepping stones to better jobs for workers without college degrees.
+Administrative, sales, food-service, and personal care occupations, on the other hand, provide few good jobs, but many promising jobs that offer stepping stones to better jobs for workers without a bachelor’s degree.

 Most promising career pathways to good jobs are “lattices” that run across occupations rather than “ladders” that exist within them.
 Overall, more than 71 percent of workers projected to obtain a good job by 2027 will move from one major occupation group to another.
-And more than 90 percent of sub-baccalaureate workers who start in food service, personal care, facilities care, and health care technician occupations will switch to an entirely different occupational category to obtain a good job.
+And more than 90 percent of workers without a bachelor’s degree who start in food service, personal care, facilities care, and health care technician occupations will switch to an entirely different occupational category to obtain a good job.

+Read more about job quality and career mobility by occupation on page 8 »

 Occupation pathways INTERACTIVE